Deepan-ks/Earing-Aided-Shades/README.md

   #### Optical Character Recognition (OCR)
     pip install pytesseract
     pip install pillow
-    pip install numpy

   #### Tesseract engine
   Tesseract is an optical character recognition engine with open-source code, this is the most popular and qualitative OCR-library.
    Download and install manually, (https://github.com/UB-Mannheim/tesseract/wiki)
   #### Transalte
-   Transalte the contents to the user desired language by using google transalte
+   Transalte the contents in the user desired language by using google transalte

      pip install gtts
 ## Scribe mode
   It will acts as SCRIBE for the visually imapaired people by reading the questions and able them to write the answers through Speech to     text

      pip install speech_recognition
+ ## Object-Detection using deep learning with opencv and python
+    pip install opencv-contib-python
+    pip install numpy

+ #### YOLO V3 (You Only Look Once)
+   Yolo object dection wiith voice output

+        Download the yolov3 weights from (https://pjreddie.com/media/files/yolov3.weights)
+ #### ffmpeg

+        download and install it,(https://www.ffmpeg.org/download.html)